gdeep141/flashcards-console-app/csa/IAM.md

 You've set a policy on objects within a bucket using the ARN arn:aws:s3:::test, but the policy isn't affecting the objects in the bucket?
 What could be the issue?
 ARNs must end in a /_ to affect objects within the bucket, the correct ARN would be arn:aws:s3:::test/_

+# IAM Identity Center

+How can you manage one login to multipl AWS accounts within an Organisation?
+IAM Identity Center

+What identity providers can be used for IAM Identity Center?
+Built-in identity center or 3rd party providers (e.g. microsoft AD)